sinclairzx81/sidewinder/libs/contract/readme.md

 ## Overview

 Sidewinder Contracts are JSON Schema interface schematics that describe callable methods on remote services.
 This package provides a Type API to allow one to construct Contracts from simple primitive with each Contract resolvable to TypeScript static types.
-Contracts are used both for data validation, as well as type inference.
+Contracts are used both for data validation, as well as TypeScript type inference.
 They can also be published as machine readable documentation to remote systems.

+The Contract API is a RPC enhanced version of the TypeBox JSON Schema library.
+It provides additional types above and beyond the JSON Schema specification with support for `Uint8Array` as well as validated `void` parameter and return types.
+For additional information on TypeBox see the official documentation located [here](https://github.com/sinclairzx81/typebox).

 Licence MIT